-NOTE: The galley outlet in Canadian equipped units is not GFCI protected.
+NOTE: In compliance with CSA electrical codes, the appliance outlet in Canadian equipped coaches is not connected to a GFCI protected circuit.

 AUXILIARY 110-VOLT GENERATOR Optional

 Consult the information provided in your Owner Operation Manual binder for instructions on operation, troubleshooting and maintenance.